moka-guys/dnanexus_sambamba_chanjo/README.md

 1. The raw sambamba output file

-2. The parsed sambamba output that can be used to identify exons covered <100% at 30X
+2. The parsed sambamba output that identifies exons covered <100% at 30X

 3. The raw chanjo output